Vibin Mohanan: 2022–2023: Rise to the first team

 After spending two seasons on loan with Indian Arrows, Vibin returned to the Blasters.
 In August 2022, with the first team preparing for the 2022–23 Indian Super League season, Kerala Blasters fielded their reserves for the 2022 Durand Cup, where Vibin was also included in the squad for the tournament.
 He made his debut for the side on 19 August 2022 against Sudeva Delhi FC which ended in a draw.
 He made five appearances for the side and provided one assist during the tournament.

 In October 2022, Vibin got promoted into the senior team after he was included in the Blasters squad for the 2022–23 Indian Super League season.
 He made his first team debut for the Blasters when he came on in the 84th minute during a 4–0 loss against Mumbai City on 8 January 2023.
 Vibin was included in the Blasters' starting eleven for the first time against Hyderabad on 26 February, which the Blasters lost 1–0, where he played for the entire 90 minutes.
-In July 2023, the club sent Vibin to Greece for a one-month training stint with the Greek First Division club OFI Crete.
+In July 2023, the club sent Vibin to Greece for a one-month training stint with the Greek First Division club OFI.